Clyde-Kertzer/clydekertzer.com/_pages/about.md

 ## Other Interests

-When I'm not doing math, I'm probably playing soccer or hockey, watching the USA soccer team, or playing the trombone!
+When I'm not doing math, I'm probably playing soccer or hockey, watching the USMNT, or playing the trombone!